Is it Dangerous to Wear Hair Extensions?

 Hair extensions, regardless of the type, pose risks to the health of your hair.
 Permanent or semi-permanent extensions in particular can lead to significant damage to the hair.

-Models like Naomi Campbell have said that hair extensions have brought various problems to their hair.
+Models like Naomi Campbell have said that hair extensions have caused several problems to their hair.
 Even so, many people use these extensions without taking precautions.

 But why does it cause problems?
 What should you know about them?